jxlarrea/ha-emfitqs/README.md

 This component provides data pulled locally from Emfit QS Sleep Tracker devices.
 Very useful for automations based on bed presence and sleep detection (via heart rate bpm levels)

+**NOTE:** This components has only been tested with Emfit QS firmware version 120.2.2.1.

 ## Supported Features
 * Bed Presence binary sensor
 * Heart Rate BPM sensor